Discover Effective Supplements for Shingles Relief

 $20.48 Add to cart

-Zinc is an antioxidant micronutrient essential to the proper functioning of the immune system.
-It helps fight off bacteria and viruses.
-Zinc also helps reduce oxidative stress, which scientists believe is linked to chronic diseases, including high blood pressure and diabetes, and plays a role in regulating every stage of the wound healing process.
+Zinc is a micronutrient essential for the proper functioning of the immune system†, serving as an antioxidant.
+It helps fight off bacteria and viruses†.
+Zinc also helps reduce oxidative stress, which scientists believe is linked to chronic diseases, including high blood pressure and diabetes.
+It plays a role in regulating every stage of the wound-healing process†.

-In a study investigating how zinc helps modulate the healing process, scientists found it plays an essential role in membrane repair, scar formation and defense against oxidative stress, inflammation and the immune system.
-By driving tissue repair, zinc can help speed up the healing of shingles lesions and reduce pain.
+In a study investigating how zinc helps modulate the healing process, scientists found it plays an essential role in membrane repair, scar formation, and defense against oxidative stress, inflammation, and the immune system.
+By driving tissue repair, zinc can help accelerate the healing of shingles lesions and reduce pain†.

 Because getting too much zinc can be harmful—causing nausea, dizziness, headaches and loss of appetite—the National Academies of Sciences, Engineering and Medicine set an upper tolerable intake limit for adults at 40 mg daily.